os-js/manual.os-js.org/src/v3/install/README.md

 ### Manual Setup

-To install locally you have to run a couple of commands to set up your distribution:
+To install you have to run a couple of commands to set up your distribution:

 > **[warning] Do not run any of these commands as a "sudo" or "admin" user.
 This can cause issues with file permissions as might leave you open to security vulnerabilities.**